Feeling stifled by her household and her giant panda, a woman contemplates escape.

 SUMMARY: In a near-future dystopia, two people check into a hotel room knowing only one will check out.

-NOTES: This story was first published in Devilfish Review (sadly, now defunct).
+NOTES: This story was first published in Devilfish Review (where you can still read it).
 It stands alone, but is the first part of a trilogy of stories called “After the Storms.”

 A few years back I took a class taught by one of my favorite teachers, Richard Rayner.
 Each week we were tasked to write 400 words from a prompt provided by Richard.
 This one was: